gis-ops/wordpress-markdown-git/README.md

 ### Attributes

-Each shortcode takes a few attributes, indicating if it's required for pubic or private repositories:
+Each shortcode takes a few attributes, indicating if it's required for public or private repositories:

 | Attribute | Action                   | Public repo                   | Private repo                  | Type    | Description                                                                                                   |
 |-----------|--------------------------|-------------------------------|-------------------------------|---------|---------------------------------------------------------------------------------------------------------------|